Continuing Education Activity

 The requirement for hemostasis management is primarily dependent on the severity of bleeding, as well as its location.
 It should be noted that the autoantibody titer is not directly correlated to the bleeding severity.
 As mentioned earlier, although there might be some residual factor activity detectable, it does not play a vital role in the clinical picture of the patient.

 In a patient that presents with mild bleeding and is not needing to undergo an emergent invasive procedure, with autoantibody titers of equal to or less than five BU, observation is sufficient.
 These titers have been reported to disappear in 25% of cases within a few months when these were secondary to pregnancy or antimicrobial therapy.
 In cases with minor bleeding that require treatment, the approach is usually limited to avoiding any invasive procedure as well as the discontinuation of medication that is associated with bleeding.
-In patients with a residual factor VIII levels of more than 5 percent and autoantibody titers less than 2 BU, desmopressin (0.3–0.4 mg/kg) has been reported to be helpful with increasing the factor VIII levels.
+In patients with residual factor VIII levels of more than 5 percent and autoantibody titers less than 2 BU, desmopressin (0.3–0.4 mg/kg) has been reported to be helpful with increasing the factor VIII levels.
 However, the rise in factor levels is transient but usually proves to be useful in minor bleeding cases.
 As compared to desmopressin, the human factor VIII is found to be superior in situations with low autoantibody titers, but the requirement of extraordinary amounts of FVIII, to saturate the neutralizing autoantibody, is a significant limitation.

 Patients who present with major bleeding (72%) require initiation of appropriate antihemorrhagic treatment in a timely fashion.
 Suppose the antibody titer is low (<5BU) treatments, including human factor VIII or desmopressin, may be considered as the first-line therapy if the hemostatic levels of FVIII can be achieved which is only possible with low titers of antibody.
 In cases with high titers, first-line treatment is the use of bypassing agents.
 The bypassing agents are named so because of their mechanism of action.
 They act by bypassing the need for factor VIII in the coagulation pathway in the production of thrombin.
 These agents include activated prothrombin complex concentrate (aPCC) and recombinant activated Factor VII (rFVIIa).
 The prothrombin complex concentrate, which is plasma-derived and contains exogenously activated vitamin K dependent factors (factors II, VII, IX, X).

-Although both bypassing agents differ in their pharmacokinetics and biochemical properties, neither has shown to be more effective over the other in the clinical settings.
+Although both bypassing agents differ in their pharmacokinetics and biochemical properties, neither has shown to be more effective over the other in clinical settings.
 Some studies do suggest that rFVIIa should be preferred over aPCC.
 However, the cost aspect of rFVIIa is a downside to its widespread usage.
 The recommended dosage of aPCC is 100 U/kg per dose or 200 u/kg/day.
 In contrast, the dosage of rFVIIa is similar to the one used in congenital hemophilia, i.e., 90 μg/kg every 2–3 hours until sufficient hemostasis has been achieved.
 The half-life of rFVIIa is about 2 hours, while that of aPCC is around 4 to 7 hours.
 Either of the two bypassing agents can be used as a first-line in the treatment.
-However, the choice can be influenced by the patient's history of response, patient's convenience, preference (recombinant vs. plasma derive product), and availability of the product.
+However, the choice can be influenced by the patient's history of response, the patient's convenience, preference (recombinant vs. plasma derive product), and availability of the product.
 If the first-line therapy fails, evidence suggests prompt initiation of the alternate bypassing agent, may be useful.
 Using both agents simultaneously should be avoided except in cases of a failure of adequate response with one in a life-threatening bleeding scenario.

 Treatment response is monitored clinically as no laboratory test has been approved for assessing the efficacy of the treatment.
 Global hemostatic assays have been used to determine thrombin generation, but, the results show no correlation with the patients' status clinically.
-Older patients and patients with comorbidities (cardiovascular diseases, cancers, and pregnancy) are a higher risk of developing complications, including arterial and venous thromboses, with the use of increased doses of these agents.
+Older patients and patients with comorbidities (cardiovascular diseases, cancers, and pregnancy) are at a higher risk of developing complications, including arterial and venous thromboses, with the use of increased doses of these agents.

 In the case of mucosal bleeding, there is supporting evidence for the concomitant use of antifibrinolytic therapy.